travis/cosmo/migration/README.txt

 ------------------------
 1. Shutdown Cosmo 0.5 server
 2. Backup your database!!
-3. edit src/main/resources/applicationContext-migrate.xml
-   - Configure your datasource bean to point to your Cosmo 0.5 database.
-Derby and MySQL5 datasource bean examples have been provided.
-   - Configure the dialect (either "Derby" or "MySQL5") in the migrationManager bean.
-4. run mvn integration-test
+3. run mvn package
+4. edit migration.properties to fit your database
+5. run java -jar target/cosmo-migration-0.6-SNAPSHOT-jar-with-dependencies.jar .
+   - or for verbose output -
+   run java -jar target/cosmo-migration-0.6-SNAPSHOT-jar-with-dependencies.jar -v .
-5. If no errors occur, you can configure Cosmo 0.6 to run against the migrated 0.5 database and start up normally.
+6. If no errors occur, you can configure Cosmo 0.6 to run against the migrated 0.5 database and start up normally.